w3c/wai-curricula/content/designer/interaction-design.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Students design an interface that can be used both in portrait and landscape modes.
-Assess how students understand the need to support different orientations methods while interacting with components.
 * Practical &mdash; Give students an interface that uses a multi path-based gesture to perform an action and ask them to provide alternatives to that gesture.
 Assess how students provide alternatives to multi-pointer and path-based gestures.
 * Practical &mdash; Give students an interface that uses a motion-based gesture to perform an action and ask them to provide alternatives to that gesture.
 Assess how students provide alternatives to motion-based gestures.